appium/appium/README.md

 [![Build Status](https://api.travis-ci.org/appium/appium.png?branch=master)](https://travis-ci.org/appium/appium)

 Appium is a test automation tool for native and hybrid mobile apps.
-It supports iOS today, and Android support is in the works.
-Appium drives Apple's UIAutomation using Selenium's WebDriver JSON wire protocol.
+It supports iOS today and Android support is in the works.
+Appium drives Apple's UIAutomation library using Selenium's WebDriver JSON wire protocol.
 Appium is based on [Dan Cuellar's](http://github.com/penguinho) work on iOS Auto.

 Testing with Appium has two big benefits:

 1. You don't have to recompile your app or modify it in any way because Appium's automation is based on Apple's UIAutomation library.

-2. You can write tests in your favorite programming language using the Selenium WebDriver API and language-specific client libraries.
-If you used UIAutomation without Appium you could only write tests using JavaScript and you could only run tests through the Instruments application.
-With Appium you can use your favorite dev tools and you can test your iOS apps using any language.
+2. You can write tests with your favorite dev tools using Java, JavaScript, PHP, Python, Ruby, C#, or Perl with the Selenium WebDriver API and language-specific client libraries.
+If you use the UIAutomation library without Appium you can only write tests using JavaScript and you can only run tests through the Instruments application.

 Requirements
 ------------